 Greenberfield Moorings are located on the Leeds & Liverpool Canal close to the beautiful Yorkshire Dales and the town of Barnoldswick.
 The area is part of the Lancashire Pennines and has stunning scenery - a windswept land of heather and wild moors which was the inspiration for the classic work of the Bronte sisters.

-The linear mooring site is approximately 70m long and provides space for up to 6 vessels .
+The linear mooring site provides space for up to 6 vessels .

 The mooring site is above Greenberfield Top Lock, on the western side of Bridge 156, Greenberfield Bridge.
 Access to the site is from the B6252, Skipton Road.